We Buy House With a Squatter in Washington

 • Stay updated on the Washington housing market and the legal details of selling properties in the state.

-• Managing properties in Washington includes learning how to prevent squatters and handle adverse possession claims.
+• Managing properties in Washington includes learning to prevent squatters and handle adverse possession claims.

 • Be proactive: serve notices on time and keep records to manage landlord-tenant relationships well.

-• Understand the insurance challenges related to squatters to make sure you’re protected when selling a house quickly.
+• Understand the insurance challenges related to squatters to ensure you’re quickly protected when selling a house.

 • Look into ways to sell property in Washington, including marketing and working with certified partners for the best exposure.